Ever feel like you need a little comic relief? Me too.

-Fortunately I don’t need to look any further than myself, not because I bubble with hilarity, but because I happen to have an extensive repertoire of embarrassing moments.
+Fortunately I don’t have to look any further than myself, not because I bubble with hilarity (though I do), but because I happen to have an extensive repertoire of embarrassing moments.

 I am a piece of work.

 My favorite (not the best word) embarrassing moment occurred when I was working as an administrative assistant at a very family-friendly company.

 The “family-friendly” part is relevant to the story.
 You’ll see.

 I say “family-friendly” because before I got the job, I was coached extensively on this fact by the person who recruited me for the position.
 Basically, I was reminded over and over and OVER again that conducting myself accordingly was of utmost importance.

-Updated to add in 2012: I don’t know why I was so cryptic when I wrote this post originally.
+Updated to add: I don’t know why I was so cryptic when I wrote this post originally.
 Disney, people.
 I was working for Disney at the time.
 OK, back to the story…

 On the day in question, I was quite new, hoping to make a good impression and trying to go above and beyond the call of duty.
 I walked into the cube (cubical) of a Senior Sales Manager as was typical during the course of my day.

 Anyway, so I walked into his cube and noticed his suit coat tossed carelessly over a chair in the corner.
 Aha!
-I thought, an excellent opportunity to prove that I am a considerate, conscientious, can’t-live-without-me, fits-right-in, professional, FAMILY-FRIENDLY administrative assistant.
+I thought.
+This is an excellent opportunity to prove I am a considerate, conscientious, can’t-live-without-me, fits-right-in, professional, FAMILY-FRIENDLY administrative assistant.

 So I casually pointed to the coat and said, “Mark, you need a….a….”

-Now, it was at this very moment that the clarity with which I had previously assessed the situation, suddenly escaped me.
-I knew in my head that I wanted to offer to locate some type of hook or hanger or other handy device on which to store his coat.
+Now, it was at this very moment that the clarity with which I had previously assessed the situation suddenly escaped me.
+In my head I wanted to offer to locate some type of hook or hanger on which to store his coat.

-But the simple sentence that was so nicely put together in my brain somehow did not roll so smoothly off my lips.
+But the simple sentence so nicely put together in my brain somehow did not roll so smoothly off my lips.